 These conditions must be met for your SMSF to qualify as an Australian super fund and therefore eligible for the tax concessions available under Australian superannuation legislation.

 Step 2: Choose your SMSF structure

 An SMSF must be set up as a trust.
 A trust is a legal arrangement where trustees manage assets on behalf of beneficiaries (your SMSFs members).
 Every member of an SMSF must be either an individual or a corporate trustee.

 If you choose to have a corporate trustee structure, each of your SMSF members must be a director of that company.
 The company must be registered with the Australian Securities and Investments Commission (ASIC).

 Although ASIC charges company registration and annual review fees for SMSFs with a corporate trustee structure, it can be easier to record and register assets if there is a membership change.
 Funds with an individual trustee structure can find it more expensive and time-consuming to change asset ownership in these circumstances.

 All SMSF trustees are ultimately responsible for ensuring the fund’s ongoing legal compliance with superannuation and taxation legislation.
-They must sign a trustee declaration that indicates they understand their legal compliance obligations, including annual fund auditing, reporting and taxation obligations to the Australian Taxation Office (ATO).
+They must sign a trustee declaration that indicates they understand their legal compliance obligations, including annual fund auditing, reporting and tax obligations to the Australian Taxation Office (ATO).